 Porting your number means keeping it while changing carriers.
 By doing this, you get to keep your existing number, although this may not be feasible with landline numbers.
 If you decide to port your number, you should keep the following points in mind:

 Start early: Porting takes time and there is a procedure involved.
 To ensure that you’re not without a number, you’ll have to start the process a week or two in advance.

 PAC: You’ll need to talk to your current telecom provider and request a PAC or Porting Authorisation Code.
 Once you get it, you should share it with your new provider.
 Once they get the code, the process may take a few days.

 Contract validity: Porting can only be done when your contract is still valid with your current provider.
 You may also have to pay early exit fees in some instances.

 Beware of the duration: The PAC will have a validity of 30 days.
 If you change your mind about porting, you can ignore it.
 But after you submit it to your new telecom provider, porting can’t be cancelled.

 With VoIP or Voice over Internet Protocol, you can make calls through internet connections.
-Whereas the traditional phones use an analogue connection, VoIP services including virtual numbers use broadband to make and receive calls.
+Whereas traditional phones use an analogue connection, VoIP services including virtual numbers use broadband to make and receive calls.

 VoIP services have become increasingly popular with business users due to the tremendous advantages they offer.
 The biggest advantage is that most VoIP service providers would allow you to port your number (although not landline numbers).